Site Map: MAIN / A Reader's Treasury / This Page

 5. Analyzing the Discussion: One thoroughly examines and critiques the output of the first four steps to determine the dimension of the problem.
 "It can clear away the deadwood and prepare the way for an original thinker to make a breakthrough." [page 323]

-Unfortunately I have replaced our original paperback with all its marginalia and underlinings by a pristine hardback copy, so without a new reading I am unable to share the details of the book that so attracted me and infused my reading with new vigor.
-I have this general feeling that this book has single-handedly prodded me from the wandering path of dilettantism to the royal road of independent scholarship, and I am eternally grateful to the authors Adler and van Doren for that.
+Unfortunately I misplaced our original paperback with all its marginalia and underlinings and have replaced it by a pristine hardback copy, so, without a new reading I am unable to share the details of the book that so attracted me and infused my reading with a new vigor.
+I have a feeling that this book has single-handedly extirpated me from the wandering path of dilettantism and planted me on the royal road of independent scholarship.
+I am eternally grateful to the authors Adler and Van Doren for that.

 The Center for Great Ideas has just released a DVD containing three hours of animated discussion by the authors of this book, Mortimer Adler and Charles Van Doren, about the art of reading.